kingsley9/kingsley9/README.md

 ==============================

 -----------------
 *   I’m a final year Software Engineering student at York University.
-I'm interested in all things software and design but lately have been focusing  on web and native apps
+I'm interested in software engineering and data science and lately have been focusing  on cross platform mobile development and open source marketplace research.
-*   I’m currently learning React native and Node.js
 *   🌍  I'm based in Toronto
 *   ✉️  You can contact me at [kingsleyokon09@gmail.com](mailto:kingsleyokon09@gmail.com)